mmmlab/cogsp-lab-code/Schema/Schema-README.md

 experiment.
 It runs successfully and saves reasonable-looking (if verbose) data files, but the original message in this README (reprinted under Synopsis above) suggests that something is wrong.

+In MacOS
+-display and experiment is not readable